Fernando is a millennial university student who writes real articles for real people.

 - You aren't making an effort to expand your social circles.

-Read on for a more in-depth look at the reasons why you feel like you have no one you can count on.
+Read on for a more in-depth look at the reasons why you feel like you have no good friends you can count on.

-1. You Don’t Recognize a Fake Friend When You See One
+1. You Don’t Recognize a Fake Good Friend When You See One

 Perhaps you’ve met someone new at a library.
 You’re eagerly trying to hang out with this person.
 But it’s not happening.
 Perhaps you’re not a priority to your new friend.

-Sometimes, people are just being nice, and want to be a "friend" that simply exists– floating around your social circles without actually wanting a part of it.
+Sometimes, people are just being nice, and want to be a "good friend" that simply exists– floating around your social circles without actually wanting a part of it.

-Fake friends are not friends.
+Fake good friends are not good friends.
 It's no wonder you feel like you have no friends.

-2. You Can’t Recognize Your Friends for What They Are
+2. You Can’t Recognize Your Good Friends for What They Are

-3. You Keep Telling Yourself That You Have No Friends
+3. You Keep Telling Yourself That You Have No Good Friends

 For some people, it’s common to say, “I have no friends”.
 This is not true.
 In life, we don’t walk parallel to everyone else.
 We constantly intersect with others.
 You’re bound to bump into people on the daily.

-But, in most cases, you might be confusing your friends for real friends.
-Either way, you’re pushing your friends farther and farther away from you when you constantly say, “I have no friends”.
+But, in most cases, you might be confusing your good friends for real good friends.
+Either way, you’re pushing your good friends farther and farther away from you when you constantly say, “I have no good friends”.

 4. You Don’t Understand What an Acquaintance Is

 We run into people all the time.
-We can be quick to call each other friends.
-But, are we really friends?
+We can be quick to call each other good friends.
+But, are we really good friends?